Counting bare curves

-The first, in view of our desired applications, is that we must generalize the constructions of \cite{HWZ-GW} to allow for Lagrangian boundary conditions.
-This can be done in a fairly straightforward manner using standard techniques for adapting holomorphic curve arguments to allow boundary conditions (see e.g., \cite[Section 5.2]{ESS}).
-With these modifications the original arguments of \cite{HWZ-GW} may be repeated verbatim in the presence of boundary conditions.
-We give the statements and explain the necessary modifications to the proofs in Section \ref{sec:polyfoldforopencurves} below.
+We will need to generalize this setup to allow maps with Lagrangian boundary conditions.
+This can be done using standard techniques for adapting holomorphic curve arguments to allow boundary conditions (see e.g.\ \cite[Section 5.2]{ESS}).
+With these modifications the original arguments of \cite{HWZ-GW} may be repeated verbatim; we give the statements and explain the necessary modifications to the proofs in Section \ref{sec:polyfoldforopencurves} below.